lumixraku/guessDepth/README.md

 - Pillow
 - Requests

-## 注意事项
+## Notes

-1. 首次运行时会自动从 Hugging Face 下载模型文件
+1. Model files will be automatically downloaded from Hugging Face on first run
-2. 模型文件存储在 `./models/moge_model.onnx`
+2. Model files are stored in `./models/moge_model.onnx`
-3. 服务启动时会预加载模型以提高响应速度
+3. Model is pre-loaded on service startup for improved response speed
-4. 支持的图像格式取决于 Pillow 库的支持
+4. Supported image formats depend on Pillow library support
-5. Docker 部署会将模型和输出目录挂载到宿主机，以实现持久化存储
+5. Docker deployment mounts model and output directories to host for persistent storage